 Information on public agency remuneration practices must be easily accessible and available.
 All public agencies disclose the remuneration directors receive.
 To learn more about remuneration practices for public agencies, browse the list of public agencies.

-The Reform of Agency, Board and Commission Compensation Act was proclaimed on May 27, 2016 and enables government to develop regulations to set compensation frameworks for executives and board members of public agencies subject to the Alberta Public Agencies Governance Act (0.3 MB).
+The Reform of Agency, Board and Commission Compensation Act was proclaimed on May 27, 2016 and enables government to develop regulations to set compensation frameworks for executives and board members of public agencies subject to the Alberta Public Agencies Governance Act.

-The Reform of Agencies, Boards and Commissions Compensation Regulation establishes total compensation, including salaries and benefits, for chief executive officers (CEOs) or equivalents in 23 provincial agencies that are part of the Alberta Public Agencies Governance Act.
-The compensation regulation comes into effect March 16, 2017.
+The Reform of Agencies, Boards and Commissions Compensation Regulation establishes total compensation, including salaries and benefits, for chief executive officers (CEOs) or equivalents in designated provincial agencies that are part of the Alberta Public Agencies Governance Act.
+The compensation regulation came into effect March 16, 2017.
 It applies immediately to new hires and reappointments, and to incumbents after a two-year notice period.

 While there is no requirement that appointees be paid (as this is at the discretion of the minister or Cabinet), the Government of Alberta recognizes that individuals appointed to the governing bodies of Alberta's public agencies should be reimbursed for the cost of expenses.
 In most cases, Orders in Council created under the authority of the Public Service Act outline the remuneration schedules.
 A wide range of factors affect remuneration, including complexity, financial impact, roles, time commitment, public service, recruitment, risk and fiscal responsibility.